Feb 14 2011

 They were hard to see in the dark but they were easy to hear.
 They circled several times outside my window.
 It was so unusual that I reported them on PABIRDS.

 At mid-morning I heard sirens.
 Six police cars, a firetruck and an ambulance roared up my street to the ballfield.
 The firemen carried their medical emergency kits to the bleachers, an area not visible from my side of the park.
 Soon they returned and drove away.
-The ambulance stayed longer but he left too without doing anything.
+The ambulance stayed longer but they left too without doing anything.

 Meanwhile camera crews from all three TV news stations had set up their equipment across the ballfield and were pointing their cameras at the bleachers.
 A plain white car arrived in front of my house and three people emerged, pulling on purple latex gloves.